Greece Scours Sea For Survivors Of horrific Migrant Boat Sinking - UrduPoint

 "The fishing boat was 25-30 metres long.
 Its deck was full of people, and we assume the interior was just as full," coastguard spokesman Nikolaos Alexiou told ERT.

-Government spokesman Ilias Siakantaris on Wednesday said there were unconfirmed reports that up to 750 people were on the boat.
+Government spokesman Ilias Siakantaris on Wednesday said there were unconfirmed reports that up to 750 people had been on the boat.

-"We do not know what was in the hold... but we know that several smugglers lock people up to maintain control," he told ERT.
+He told ERT that a common tactic used by smugglers was to "lock people up to maintain control".

-- No life jackets - The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat on Tuesday afternoon, but the passengers had "refused any help".
+- Questions over rescue - The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat on Tuesday afternoon, but that the passengers had "refused any help".

 The boat's engine gave up shortly before 2300 GMT on Tuesday and the vessel later capsized, Siakantaris said, sinking in around 10 to 15 minutes.

-Alexiou, the coastguard spokesman, suggested that the boat might also have capsized if the coastguard had attempted to stop it by force.
+Alexiou, the coastguard spokesman, suggested that the boat might have capsized earlier if the coastguard had attempted to intervene.

-"You cannot divert a boat with so many people on board by force unless there is cooperation," he said, adding that it was "fortunate" that rescue ships were nearby or more lives would have been lost.
+"You cannot divert a boat with so many people on board by force unless there is cooperation," he said.

+It was "fortunate" that rescue ships were nearby or more lives would have been lost, he added.

 Authorities said the migrants had departed from Libya and were heading for Italy.

-The survivors are mainly from Syria, Egypt and Pakistan and have been temporarily housed in a port warehouse to be interviewed by Greek authorities, who are looking for possible smugglers among them.
+The survivors, mainly from Syria, Egypt and Pakistan, are being housed in a port warehouse, where will be interviewed by Greek officials, who are looking for possible smugglers among them.

 Acting migration minister Daniel Esdras told ERT that the survivors would be taken to Malakasa migrant camp near Athens by Friday.